 Creative students love the ability to create their own Picmonics.
 If there’s a topic you can’t find create it yourself using Picmonic and practice active learning.

 Bottom line: You can create your own Picmonics using the simple drag and drop authoring tools, then share your creations with friends or the world!
 And on that note, anything shared publicly is also available to you too!
-Meaning X,000 additional topics covered in the Picmonic for Medicine library.
+Meaning thousands of additional topics covered in the Picmonic for Medicine library.